 Click the settings and select the highest resolution, right?

 And that is what viewers will do as well.

 To deliver sharp images with great details on your channel, it is best to choose a megapixel security camera that captures images with the resolution of 1080p, 4MP and even 5MP both day and night.

 Aside from the resolution, you may also check out the specifications listed below in security camera product pages:

 #3.
-IR cut filter: Your CCTV camera won't be able to capture images and videos in accurate colors in both day and night without an IR cut filter.
-So, if you are planning to stream surveillance camera to YouTube during night time, it is best to choose a security camera with a qualified IR cut filter.
+IR cut filter: Your CCTV camera won’t be able to capture images and videos in accurate colors in both day and night without an IR cut filter.
+So, if you are planning to stream surveillance cameras to YouTube during nighttime, it is best to choose a security camera with a qualified IR cut filter.

 #5.
 Built-in Microphone: If you want to record sounds in your live stream as well, you’d better choose a security camera with audio.